odin-lang/pkg.odin-lang.org/README.md

 * Doc Format: https://github.com/odin-lang/Odin/blob/master/core/odin/doc-format/doc_format.odin
 * examples/all: https://github.com/odin-lang/Odin/tree/master/examples/all

+This implementation of the documentation generator relies on the [commonmark](https://github.com/commonmark/cmark) library under `vendor:commonmark`.
+A library is provided for Windows.
+On other platforms you'll have to install it yourself.

 ## Markup rules

 The generator uses simple markup rules to generate more structured documentation such as code blocks or examples.